Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 }
 ```

-Now using the CLI, you should be able to post the above and you now have this custom subscription screen in both languages: English and French.
+Using the CLI, you should now be able to post the above to have a custom subscription screen in both languages: English and French.